papageorgiou/startups-2022/startups-2022-analysis.md

 ## visualise

-keywords with best R squared and positive coeff values
+keywords with best R squared and positive coeffiecient values ie search queries with consistent and positive pattern of growth

 ``` r
 selection <- all_data %>%